 Elderly people fall a lot more often than younger ones.
 This may not seem like a big deal at first but it certainly is.
 A younger person can fall and get right back up.
 An elderly person almost always needs help in order to get back up.
 Sometimes, help isn't always there right away.

 The person may be on the ground for hours, or if they live by themselves, even days.
 When this happens, they may not be able to reach a phone to call for help or may even become unconscious.
 Either way, this is not a situation anyone should be in.

-This scenario is so common that there is a device called life alert.
-This device is a simple button worn around a person's neck.
+This scenario is so common that there are many different medical alert devices available.
+The device is a simple button worn around a person's wrist or neck.
 That way they always have it with them in case of an emergency.
 When the button is pressed, it immediately alerts emergency services.
 This has literally been a life saver for so many people.

 I have taken care of many patients who have broken their hip or knee because of a fall.
 I've even taken care of a few who had a concussion.
 These things not only have to be repaired, often with surgery, but they also take a long time to heal.

 Research has shown that once a patient falls once, there is a much higher probability that they will again in the near future.
 And of course, the older they are, the more this statistic applies to them.
 The longer a patient goes without falling, the less falls they will likely have altogether.